Code-Egg/quic-cloud-doc/docs/dns/cname-subdomain.md

 Visit your site again and verify that you can still access everything properly.

 If it is not accessible, review your DNS configurations and run through the steps again.
 Check if your TTL for the old configuration has expired.
 Make sure that the correct amount of time has elapsed.

-### Adjust TTL

-Once you have verified that your site is still accessible, you are finished making changes to the DNS.
-You can set the TTL for your `CNAME` record to something more reasonable.
-Use the value of the original `A` record, if you're not sure.

 ## Next Step